YESH-ctrl/Factchecker/README.md

 ## Features

-- Fake News Detection**: Scans articles for keywords and flags potentially misleading content.
+- Fake News Detection: Scans articles for keywords and flags potentially misleading content.
-- Google Fact Check API Integration**: Redirects users to credible, verified websites for accurate information.
+- Google Fact Check API Integration: Redirects users to credible, verified websites for accurate information.
-- User-Friendly Redirection**: Provides a link to trusted sources if the content is identified as misleading or suspicious.
+- User-Friendly Redirection: Provides a link to trusted sources if the content is identified as misleading or suspicious.
 - Multi-Language Support: Offers services in multiple languages for a diverse user base.